Active Learning in Online Teaching

 Student prepared videos and other resources

 You can ask students to create a short (3-5) minute video to explain a course concept to their peers and post it to a discussion board in Canvas.
-Consider trying Flip, which can be used to share short student videos.
+Consider a Canvas Discussion in which students can share short videos via Kaltura.
 Other alternatives are to ask students to post a concept map, infographic, or content review questions to share with peers.

 Google docs for collaboration